Serving Statesboro, GA Since 2011

 Is Jail Time Mandatory for a Third DUI in Georgia?

-Yes, Georgia law mandates at least 15 days in jail for a third DUI offense, but alternatives like house arrest, probation, or work-release may be possible under specific conditions.
+Yes, Georgia law mandates at least 15 days in jail for a third DUI offense, but alternatives like house arrest, probation, or work release may be possible under specific conditions.
 Courts are more willing to consider alternative sentencing when defendants take proactive rehabilitative steps, such as enrolling in substance abuse treatment or counseling.
 Attorney Brannen advocates these alternatives whenever possible, helping clients demonstrate sincere efforts toward change.

 How Does Attorney Brannen’s Prosecutorial Experience Help My Case?